GoHelpFund (HELP) Price Reaches $0.0017 on Major Exchanges

 - Crypto.com Chain (CRO) traded 0.3% lower against the dollar and now trades at $0.0381 or 0.00000379 BTC.

 GoHelpFund’s total supply is 23,000,000 tokens and its circulating supply is 12,147,167 tokens.
 The official website for GoHelpFund is gohelpfund.com.
+The official message board for GoHelpFund is blog.gohelpfund.com.
 The Reddit community for GoHelpFund is /r/gohelpfund and the currency’s Github account can be viewed here.
 GoHelpFund’s official Twitter account is @GoHelpFund_com.
-GoHelpFund’s official message board is blog.gohelpfund.com.

 Buying and Selling GoHelpFund

-GoHelpFund can be bought or sold on the following cryptocurrency exchanges: Mercatox and Stellarport.
-It is usually not possible to buy alternative cryptocurrencies such as GoHelpFund directly using US dollars.
-Investors seeking to trade GoHelpFund should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy GoHelpFund using one of the aforementioned exchanges.
+GoHelpFund can be traded on these cryptocurrency exchanges: Stellarport and Mercatox.
+It is usually not currently possible to purchase alternative cryptocurrencies such as GoHelpFund directly using U.S. dollars.
+Investors seeking to trade GoHelpFund should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase GoHelpFund using one of the exchanges listed above.

 Receive News & Updates for GoHelpFund Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for GoHelpFund and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.